 Dust mites, pet hairs and substances in cleaning products or paint are found in lots of homes and can trigger allergic reactions, including itching and rashes or watery eyes.
 Your ventilation system extracts these things from the air in your bedroom, living room or other areas.

-Mold in the home, on walls or ceilings
+Mould in the home, on walls or ceilings

 Damp indoor air that isn’t extracted quickly enough will sooner or later lead to problems.
-Black specks on the wall are a sign of mold forming.
+Black specks on the wall are a sign of mould forming.
 A powerful, preferably demand-driven, ventilation system prevents this problem.
 Damp air is then extracted in good time and replaced with dry air as required.
 An efficient solution.

 An extractor fan with humidity sensor is a hero in your bathroom.
-A warm bath or hot shower creates vapor in the air which turns into condensation on cold surfaces around your bath or shower, such as the ceiling.
+A warm bath or hot shower creates vapour in the air which turns into condensation on cold surfaces around your bath or shower, such as the ceiling.
 So you need a system that quickly extracts moisture from the indoor air.
 And don’t underestimate the impact it could have in your bedrooms, too.
 We perspire 17 glasses a night on average, which all ends up in the air.
 So make sure you don’t forget your bedroom when you’re considering a suitable ventilation system.

 Condensation on mirrors, windows and doors

-Vapor also settles on windows and walls in rooms with a lot of moisture in the air, such as bathrooms and kitchens.
+Vapour also settles on windows and walls in rooms with a lot of moisture in the air, such as bathrooms and kitchens.
 Consider, for example, why you open windows to air the bedroom in winter?
 Excessive temperature differences soon lead to damp walls, but a decent ventilation system for the bedroom can prevent this condensation from forming.
 And when the extractor fan in the hood above the cooker is switched off after cooking, further extraction will remove even more of any excess moisture.
 Quiet as a whisper, in contrast to often noisy extractor hoods, and extremely efficient.
 A well-designed extraction system in the kitchen will ensure you can keep a clear view of things.

 TYPES OF NATURAL AND MECHANICAL VENTILATION

 Every project is different.
 The best ventilation system for your needs and wishes depends on several factors.
 There are central ventilation systems (A, B, C+, and D+) on the market that cover all crucial rooms in the house.
-But you can also use decentralized ventilation systems (in each room).
+But you can also use decentralised ventilation systems (in each room).
 So whether you’re building a new home or working on a renovation, Renson® has an effective, powerful and energy-efficient ventilation solution for every project.